 - Completion of all required courses.

 - Graduate Record Examination (GRE) general test or MCAT (if taken, strongly encouraged to submit) taken within the last 10 years.
+All applicants taking the GRE must be at the 25th percentile or higher in the Verbal, Quantitative and Analytical sections.
+Students submitting the MCAT will be reviewed on an individual basis.

 - A minimum of 1,000 hours of direct patient health care experience by December 31st prior to the year of matriculation.